PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation-deprecated.rst

 Simulated Vision System
 -----------------------

-A ``SimVisionSystem`` represents the camera, coprocessor, and PhotonVision software moving around on the field.
+A ``SimVisionSystem`` represents the camera and coprocessor running PhotonVision moving around on the field.

 It requires a number of pieces of configuration to accurately simulate your physical setup.
 Match them to your configuration in PhotonVision, and to your robot's physical dimensions.